jt14den/SWC-Cheatsheets/git-novice.md

 ## 9. Conflicts ##
 #### How git handles conflicts

--   When people are working in parallel (or on 2 computers), there's a chance they could both edit the same file
+-   When people are working in parallel (or on 2 computers), there's a chance they could both edit the same file & line
 -   So let's make one, and see what happens and what to do about it
--   Make an arbitrary change to your collaborators `instructions.txt`.
+-   Make a change to your collaborators `instructions.txt`.
 -   Push that change upstream.
 -   Make (and commit) a different change to _your_ `instructions.txt` **on the same line as your collaborator changed**.